Syed-Rahman-Mashwani/Java-FUSE-Mirror-File-System/README.md

 --------------------------

-How To Run
+How To Run it (in Eclipse)
 -------------------------
-Open it in eclipse.
+Open it

 modify first two variable in java_mirror_file_system.java files as per your settings: